Park Theatre (Vancouver): History

 Leonard Schein renovated a gutted Park Theatre in 2005, at a cost of over $300,000.
 Famous Players had taken everything from the building except a toilet and sink, and since Schein was left with a shell, and had to compete with other theatres, he decided to make the cinema as inviting as possible.
 Vancouver architect Elizabeth MacKenzie redesigned the interior of the building, and Brad Busby coordinated the construction work, which was done by sub-contractors.
 New seats were added (down to 504 from 640), with seat rows staggered to allow audiences to have a good view of the new 18 x 36 ft screen.
 A Dolby Digital sound system was installed, as were new flooring and lights.
 The exterior has mostly been kept the same to preserve the historical element of the cinema.
 The Park Theatre alongside the Fifth Avenue Theatre was acquired by Cineplex Entertainment in 2013 after the Festival chain permanently ceased operations.

 In August 2025, Rio Theatre owner and CEO Corrine Lea was approached by a representative of the venue's landlord, regarding acquiring the lease when Cineplex's expired.
 Lea enlisted local filmmaker Chris Ferguson to rally investors.
-On October 22, 2025, Cineplex announced the imminent closure of the Park Theatre.
+On October 22, 2025, Cineplex announced the imminent closure of the Park Theatre after the company’s lease on the building expired.
 Five days later, it was announced that Lea would partner with a group of investors in operating the venue, including Chris Ferguson, Osgood Perkins, Mike Flanagan, Sean Baker, Samantha Quan, Zach Lipovsky, Finn Wolfhard, film editor Graham Fortin, sound designer Eugenio Battaglia, post supervisor Andy Levine, film coordinator Jill Orsten, and attorney Christina Bulbrook, aiming to operate the Park as an independent neighborhood movie theater, with a new operations team, led by Lea.
+The new ownership group made significant renovations to the Park, including a new Cinemeccanica 70 mm projector to replace the old one, which Cineplex retained.
+In addition, the new owners repainted the lobby, repaired the neon entrance sign, installed a new Christie zero-gain screen, and introduced 7.1 surround sound to the theatre.
+Rachel Fox is in charge of programming the Park Theatre, which aims to attract a much broader audience than the Cinematheque.